Churchill’s secret bunker really was a secret throughout World War Two (1939-1945).

 The bunker was sold to Network Homes (then called Network Housing Association) in 1997 and we built social housing on the land above.
 We installed electricity and pumps, without which the bunker would be knee-high in water, and made it safe.
 These works cost £15,000.

-As a housing association our priority is developing good quality homes that people can afford, so it is not possible for us to recreate the bunker as it would have been in Churchill's day or open the bunker to the public more than twice a year, as required as a condition of the land transfer.
+As a housing association our priority is developing good quality homes that people can afford, so it is not possible for us to recreate the bunker as it would have been in Churchill's day.
 But we do recognise, that the bunker is of great historic interest and there is huge demand from local people and visitors from around the world to get a glimpse of this wartime hideaway.